 The Specialty Ingredients segment recognized in 2018 impairment losses of CHF 10 million for production assets in Nansha (CN) and Visp (CH).
 These costs were included in cost of goods sold.
 In 2018, the impairment loss of Corporate was related to the site in Guangzhou (CN): The local government requested Lonza to close its Guangzhou (CN) manufacturing site several years ago.
 In response, Lonza entered into an agreement with a third-party property development company to jointly develop the original land into commercial properties.
 According to the agreement, Lonza provided the land and the property development company offered the funds and assumed construction responsibilities.
-In 2017, Lonza obtained its entitled portion of commercial properties based on the agreement.
-A non-cash income of the property's estimated fair value was recognized in 2017 based on a valuation performed by an independent external property valuation specialist.
+In 2017, Lonza obtained its entitled portion of commercial property's estimated fair value was recognized in 2017 based on a valuation performed by an independent external property valuation specialist.